 ● For seniors whose 2019 income data is not evaluated, extension in Guaranteed Income Supplement and Allowance payments will be given.
 It will help to ensure there is no delay in payments until October.

 Taxpayers should be vigilant when they get a message saying you received a deposit for the Canada Emergency Response Benefit.
 You may get this either by telephone, mail, or text message.
 A fraud will claim to be from the Canada Revenue Agency (CRA).
 It request personal information such as a social insurance number, credit card number, bank account number, or passport number.
 Be aware of such scams.
+It is best to have an accounting firm in contact to get your protected from fraud.

 These fraudsters may say that this personal information is important.
 So the taxpayer can get a refund or a payment benefit.
 Other communications insist taxpayers visit a dummy CRA website.
 At this site, taxpayer needs to verify his identity by entering personal information.
 These are scams, and taxpayers should never reply to these fraudulent communications.
 Also, they should not click on any of the links given by such sources.